jumpjune2019/Alexander_Mellor/java_training/assignements/java_006/prelude_to_lambda/Arrow_Operator_101/Arrow_Operator_DOC.md

 * Cannot be used as constructors.
 * Cannot be used as generators.
 * No local variable arguments.
-* No line breaks between parameters and the arrow.
+* No line breaks allowed between parameters and the arrow.